Product design

 Real-time triggers

 Sunset windows, market hours, weather events.
-Gemini + web search + solar calculations.
-Ephemeral –disappears when the moment passes.
+Ephemeral – disappears when the moment passes.

 Daily